membraneframework-labs/guide/chapter1/element.md

 ## `handle_play/1`

-Now it is a time to start timer telling that will send a :tick messages to our element, when it should flush results and reset the counter.
+Now it is a time to start timer telling that will send a :tick messages to our element when it should flush results and reset the counter.
 We should also remember the created timer, to be able to release it, when the pipeline will stop processing data.

 ```elixir
 @impl